fjstinar/hrDiagramfromSimbad/README.md

 ~~~

 Now in the same directory will be a '.png' image that that is the Hertzsprung-Russell Diagram of the cluster data.

+Term Project.pdf is the paper going with the project.